-3368.
+GNUR 3368.
 High Risk Obstetrics in Nursing (CL 3:2.5:1.5 WE).
-(Traditional BSN) (Prerequisite: NURS 4403 or consent of the Dean, Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: GNUR 4403 or consent of the Associate Dean of Academic Programs.)
 This course will explore the scope of high risk pregnancy in which the life or health of the mother or fetus is in jeopardy due to complications that are either unique to pregnancy or are due to disorders that coincide with the pregnancy.

-3369.
+GNUR 3369.
 Community Mental Health Nursing (3:3:0 WB).
-(Traditional BSN) (Prerequisites: NURS 3313, NURS 3314, NURS 3315, NURS 3500 or consent of the Dean of the Undergraduate Program.)
+(Accelerated BSN) (Prerequisites: GNUR 3313, GNUR 3314, GNUR 3315, GNUR 3500 or consent of the Associate Dean of Academic Programs.)
 A study of mental illness in the community for beginning nursing practice.
 Emphasis on transition of psychiatric-mental health nursing into the community- based mental health care system.
-Major areas addressed are political and economic perspectives, client advocacy, roles and responsibilities of psychiatric nurses in the community, community-based mental health services, and at-risk populations.
+Major areas addressed are political and economic perspectives, client advocacy, roles and responsibilities of psychiatric nurses in the community, community-based mental health services, and atrisk populations.

-3371.
+GNUR3371.
 Legal and Ethical Issues in Healthcare (3:3:0 WE).
-(Traditional BSN) (Prerequisite: Consent of the instructor and Dean, Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: Consent of the instructor and Associate Dean of Academic Programs.)
 An interdisciplinary course surveying major legal and ethical issues in the delivery of healthcare.

-3374.
+GNUR3374.
 Philosophical Issues and Problems in Human Caring (3:3:0 WE).
-(Traditional BSN) (Prerequisite: Consent of the instructor and Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: Consent of the instructor and Associate Dean of Academic Programs.)
 Exploration of different avenues of approaching philosophical dilemmas in providing care to clients whose behaviors and value systems are difficult to accept.
 Examines select issues from the standpoints of philosophy and nursing.

-3376.
-Advanced Cardiac Life Support (CL 3:1:6 WE).
-(Traditional BSN) (Prerequisite: Consent of the instructor and Dean, Dean for the Undergraduate Traditional Track.)
+GNUR3376.
+Advanced Cardiac Life Support (CL 3:1:6 HYBRD).
+(Accelerated BSN) (Prerequisite: Consent of the instructor and Associate Dean of Academic Programs.)
 This course will expand the student's cognitive knowledge and psychomotor skills necessary to provide nursing care to individuals experiencing acute life-threatening physiological dysfunctions.
 The course is designed to prepare the student for participation in an Advanced Cardiac Life Support provider's class according to the standards set by the American Heart Association.
 Concepts included are advanced pathological processes, critical thinking/clinical reasoning and judgment, legal/ethical issues, collaboration, and professional role development.

-3385.
-Concepts of Chronic Care Nursing (3:3:0 WE).
-(Traditional BSN) (Prerequisites: NURS3316 and NURS3307.)
+GNUR3485.
+Concepts of Chronic Care Nursing (4:4:0 HYBRD).
+(Accelerated BSN) (Prerequisites: GNUR3316 and NUR3307.)
 This course emphasizes chronic care nursing concepts essential for professional nursing practice in a variety of settings.
 Special focus is on the concepts of aging, health promotion, disease prevention, and genetics as well as illness management.
 Clinical judgment and reasoning and the integration of therapeutic nursing skills will be demonstrated through case study analysis and critical thinking activities.